ecosur-sistemas-complejos/MultiGame/README.txt

 JBOSS CONFIGURATION

-1. Hibernate is the default provider for JBoss.
-So please use the "hibernate" profile for building with JBoss deployment in mind.
+1. Hibernate is the default provider for JBoss, but Derby is not the default database.
+Users can install derby on the target system, or simply change the hibernate dialect to work with the default JBoss database.

-2.
+2. Users must modify the persistence.xml file to use the "java:" + jndi naming convention that the JBoss server uses for finding the local datasource.

+3. HornetQ.
+A "j2ee" user in the "admin" group must be defined to allow

 MAVEN CONFIGURATION